-One possible mitigation method that the District discussed during its meetings with the Developer in February 2020, but which was not addressed meaningfully in the Draft EIR, would be for the City to consider adopting findings requiring any developer building as part of the development allowed by the Project to dedicate land and/or funding pursuant to Government Code sections 65970, et seq., which permit the City to require a developer to dedicate land to a school district.
+One possible mitigation method would be for the City to consider adopting findings requiring any developer building as part of the development allowed by the Project to dedicate land and/or funding pursuant to Government Code sections 65970, et seq., which permit the City to require a developer to dedicate land to a school district.

 Section 65974 specifically states that "for the purpose of establishing an interim method of providing classroom facilities where overcrowded conditions exist, . . . a city, county, or city and county may, by ordinance, require the dedication of land, the payment of fees in lieu thereof, or a combination of both, for classroom and related facilities for elementary or high schools as a condition to the approval of a residential development."
 Nothing in SB 50/Government Code section 65996 precludes this approach.
 Land dedication is a permissible mitigation measure under Government Code sections 65995, et seq.
-Section 65995(a) specifically states that "[e]xcept for a fee, charge, dedication, or other requirement authorized under Section 17620 of the Education Code, or pursuant to Chapter 4.7 (commencing with Section 65970), a fee, charge, dedication or other requirement for the construction or reconstruction of school facilities may not be levied...."
+Section 65995(a) specifically states that "[e]xcept for a fee, charge, dedication, or other requirement authorized under Section 17620 of the Education Code, or pursuant to Chapter 4.7 (commencing with Section 65970), a fee, charge, dedication or other requirement for the construction or reconstruction of school facilities may not be levied. . . ."
 (Emphasis added.)
 Section 65995 expressly excludes Chapter 4.7, inclusive of section 65974, from this limitation, thus permitting a city to address conditions of overcrowding in school facilities or inadequately sized school sites by requiring, for example, the dedication of land.